Dre Campbell Farm

 5. Diatomaceous Earth (DE)

-Diatomaceous earth is one of the best insecticides for vegetable gardens.
+Diatomaceous earth is one of the best insecticides for organic vegetable gardens.
 The product is abrasive and will cut into the pests’ bodies.
 This results in dehydration, followed by death.

 DE is easy to apply.
 Dust it on and around plants, but cover your nose so you don’t inhale it.
-Also, you may need to reapply after watering or rainfall.

 7. Garlic Spray

-To make a simple homemade organic pesticide at home, puree a whole garlic bulb in 2 cups of water.
+To make a simple homemade organic pesticide at home, purée a whole garlic bulb in 2 cups of water.
 Leave it to steep overnight.

 8. Hot Pepper Spray

-To make a homemade garden bug spray, puree half a cup of hot peppers in one cup of water.
-Next, add a quart more water and bring it to the boiling point.
+Next, add a quart more of water and bring it to a boil.
 Strain when cool, add a teaspoon of liquid soap, and spray where needed.

 Alternatively, use a tablespoon of chili powder to make a spray by adding it to a quart of water.
 You can also use cayenne pepper powder.